asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-Beacon-Module.md

----
+!!! info ""

-**Information:**  Yes.
+    Yes.
 This means that if a system doesn't have `cURL` on it, we won't get its stats.
 That beats doing something silly like rolling our own transport.

----
+[//]: # (end-info)

 The module will be able to send data to both the Asterisk Beacon server (hard coded, can't change or remove without re-compiling) as well as any configurable number of other servers.
 Those other servers allow a user to set up their own instance of the publicly defined API and collect their own statistics themselves.